Magician For Hire Prices

 What is the cost of a magician?

 So, how much do magicians charge?
-Most good professional magicians tend charge from around £450 – £1500 (can sometimes be more in December, especially on peak days) for close up magic, more for cabaret (there are a couple that charge a lot more than this – for instance TV magicians, but they are the exception).
+Most good, professional magicians (ones that I’d recommend), tend to charge from around £500 – £1500 (can sometimes be more in December, especially on peak days) for close up magic.
+After dinner entertainment is more.
+There are a couple that charge a lot more than this – for instance TV magicians, but they are the exception in my experience.

 Like all things in life, you can get cheaper.
 Magic has lots of wannabes and chancers like all professions.
-There is a Facebook group where people post magician jobs on for around £100 – £250 on average.
-Sounds good, but unfortunately the people doing the jobs just aren’t experienced enough.
+There is a Facebook group where people post magic jobs on for a staggeringly low £100 – £250 on average.
+Sounds good for the client, but unfortunately the people turning up doing the jobs just aren’t experienced enough.
+It’s like hiring a cowboy plumber or builder… the price is appealing, the result isn’t.